 Yes, if support at $4,667 holds and Wednesday’s CPI comes in soft, gold could stage a recovery toward the 4‑hour resistance at $4,746.
 However, the geopolitical stalemate must also remain unresolved to keep safe‑haven demand alive.

-What is the best stop‑loss for a gold trade today?
+What is the best stop‑loss for a gold price trade today?

 For a long trade near $4,667, a stop‑loss at $4,645 (1 ATR) is reasonable.
 For short trades below $4,663, stop above $4,685 to avoid being caught in a fakeout above the MA200.